justin-castillo/home-credit-default-risk/reports/Feature_Engineering_Notes.md

+---
-# Feature Engineering Notes – Home Credit Default Risk
+title: "Feature Engineering Notes — Home Credit Default Risk"
+---

 This document outlines the engineered features used to enhance predictive performance in the default classification model.
 Features were constructed from both raw application data and multi-level aggregations across 7 relational tables.